-This is another I learned from Donald Garwood’s book, which is long out of print but was fundamental to my early understanding of John Hurt’s playing — like, for example, his habit of getting a high A note while playing a G or C chord by just moving the chord up two frets.
-(Actually, that explanation is a bit misleading, since Hurt often didn’t hold full chords and often sat on a low G bass when he played a C chord, so what he was moving tended to just be the paired low and high G notes, which I think of as parts of C or G chords because I think that way.)
+I learned Mississippi John Hurt’s arrangement of “Louis Collins” from Donald Garwood’s blues guitar book, which is long out of print but was fundamental to my early understanding of Hurt’s style — for example, his habit of getting a high A note while playing a G or C chord by just moving the chord up two frets.
+(Actually, Hurt often didn’t hold full chords and played a low G bass with his C chord, so what he was moving tended to just be the paired low and high G notes, but I think of those as parts of C or G chords because I think that way.)

-In any case, I don’t know if I would have learned “Louis Collins” as a kid if it hadn’t been in Garwood’s book, and I definitely owe him one, because it’s a great song.
-I miss having Peter Keane’s harmony on the chorus — we sang this together a lot of times over the years, and I hear him in my head, and I’m hoping we can maybe link up and film a few duets before this project is over, and if you don’t know his work, he’s worth checking out, on Youtube or various CDs.
+In any case, I don’t know if I would have learned “Louis Collins” as a kid if it hadn’t been in Garwood’s book, so I owe him one, because it’s a great song.
+I miss having Peter Keane’s harmony on the chorus — we sang this together many times over the years, and I hear him in my head, and if you don’t know his work, he’s worth checking out, on Youtube or various CDs.